JustFixNYC/tenants2/README.md

 Client-side GraphQL code is generated as follows:

 1. Raw queries are in `frontend/lib/queries/` and given a `.graphql` extension.
-Currently, they must consist of **one** query or mutation that has the same name as the base name of the file.
+Currently, they must consist of **one** query, mutation, or fragment that has the same name as the base name of the file.
    For instance, if the file is called `SimpleQuery.graphql`, then the contained query should be called `SimpleQuery`, e.g.: